mkayeterry/usda-fdc-data/README.md

 2. **Data Stacking**:
    - Upon completion of individual processing, intermediary Parquet files are read into `main.py`.
    - The data is stacked together.
-   - Missing values are filled.
-   - The resulting data is saved within the output directory as a CSV file.

 3. **Postprocessing**:
     - The postprocess_stacked_df function finalizes the cleaning of USDA concatenated datasets by: